muzeyyenalan/Devops-Github/hands-on/Kubernetes/kubernetes-12-pod-scheduling/README.md

 kubectl apply -f clarus-deploy.yaml
 ```

-- List the pods and notice that all pods are assigned to the worker node.
+- List the pods and notice that all pods are assigned to the master node.

 ```bash
 kubectl get po -o wide